atomvm/AtomVM/doc/src/memory-management.md

     +--------+--------+
     |       ...       |

 Terms stored in the stack, registers, and process dictionary are either single-word terms (like atoms or pids) or term references, i.e., single-word terms that point to boxed terms or list cells in the heap.
-These terms consitute the "roots" of the memory graph of all "reachable" terms in the process.
+These terms constitute the "roots" of the memory graph of all "reachable" terms in the process.

 ### When does garbage collection happen?

-Garbage collection typically occurs as the result of a request for an allocation of a multi-word term in the heap (e.g., a tuple, list, or binary, among other types), and when there is currently insufficient space in the free space between the current heap and the current stack to accomodate the allocation.
+Garbage collection typically occurs as the result of a request for an allocation of a multi-word term in the heap (e.g., a tuple, list, or binary, among other types), and when there is currently insufficient space in the free space between the current heap and the current stack to accommodate the allocation.

 Garbage collection is a _synchronous_ operation in each Context (Erlang process), but conceptually no other execution contexts are impacted (i.e., no global locks, other than those required for memory allocation in the OS process heap).